kazualHD/frontend-project-11/README.md

 ### Code Climate:
 [![Maintainability](https://api.codeclimate.com/v1/badges/1feedbf105edbf36f1ca/maintainability)](https://codeclimate.com/github/kazualHD/frontend-project-11/maintainability)

-# RSS Агрегатор
+# RSS aggregator

-Этот проект представляет собой простой RSS агрегатор, который позволяет вам подписываться на различные RSS ленты и получать обновления в одном месте.
+This project is a simple RSS aggregator that allows you to subscribe to different RSS feeds and receive updates in one place.

-## Описание
+## Description

-RSS (Really Simple Syndication) - это формат для автоматизированной доставки информации, такой как новости, статьи и обновления блогов. Этот проект позволяет вам подписываться на различные RSS ленты и просматривать новости и обновления в удобном интерфейсе.
+RSS (Really Simple Syndication) - is a format for automated delivery of information such as news, articles and blog updates.
+This project allows you to subscribe to various RSS feeds and view news and updates in a user-friendly interface.

-## Возможности
+## Possibilities

-- Пользователи могут добавлять ленты.
-- Система автоматически обновляет ленты и предоставляет сводку последних новостей.
-- Простой и интуитивно понятный интерфейс для просмотра новостей.
+- Users can add tapes.
+- The system automatically updates the feeds and provides a summary of the latest news.
+- a simple and intuitive interface for viewing news.

-## Установка
+## Installing

-1. Склонируйте репозиторий:
+1. Decline the repository:

 git clone git@github.com:kazualHD/frontend-project-11.git

-2. Перейдите в репозиторий:
+2. Go to the repository:

-cd frontend-project-11
+frontend-project-11

-3. Загрузите все зависмости:
+3. Load all the jealousies:

 make install

-4. Запустите сборку:
+4. Start the assembly:

 make build

-5. Можете разворачивать проект на локальном сервере

 make develop